-The Mini Driver MPI Card is a dual rack card (it has a main [front] module and an interface [rear] module) incorporating two short-range modems.
-The Card operates full- or half-duplex, in point-to-point or multipoint applications, at data rates up to 38,400 bps and across distances up to 6 miles (9.7 km), over two twisted pairs.
-It has 13 easy-to-read front-panel LEDs, so you can monitor the status of data transmission.

-Pairs of these Cards make communication between buildings safer, because custom-designed ferrite-core transformers give the Cards DC isolation; the Cards also have Silicon Avalanche Diodes for protection against the damaging effects of nearby lightning strikes and other harmful transients.
+The Mini Driver Card is a dual rack card (it has a main [front] module and an interface [rear] module) incorporating two short-range modems.
+Pairs of these Cards make communication between buildings safer, because customdesigned ferrite-core transformers give the Cards DC isolation.
+The Mini Driver Card operates full duplex, at data rates up to 19,200 bps, over two twisted pairs.
+Maximum distances are up to 10 miles (16.1 km) at 1,200 bps and up to 2.5 miles (4 km) at 19,200 bps.
+The Card also incorporates Silicon Avalanche Diodes for protection against the damaging effects of nearby lightning strikes and other harmful transients.

-The Mini Driver MPI Card is fabricated using the latest surface-mount technology, so you get high-quality short-range-modem performance on a convenient rack card.
+The Mini Driver Card is fabricated using the latest surface-mount technology, so you get high-quality short-range-modem performance on a convenient rack card.
 The Card is available with either RJ-11 or RJ-45 line-interface connectors on its interface (rear) module.
 It fills one function-card slot in our MicroRacks (RM202, RM204, RM208, or RM216).